-Many people talk with great optimism about college being free by the time our children goes to school, or that there will be guaranteed scholarships, or that grants and loans will be enough to ease the huge financial burden of a college education.
+Many people talk with great optimism about college being free by the time our children go to school, or that there will be guaranteed scholarships, or that grants and loans will be enough to ease the huge financial burden of a college education.

 But we are not serving our child’s best interest by expecting these things to happen.
 It’s a dangerous mindset.

 While scholarships, loans, and governmental reform are all nice possibilities, it is up to us as parents to lay that financial foundation for our kids.

 In the 2021-2022 school year, only 26% of college expenses were paid for by grants and scholarships. (source: SallieMae.com)